 Kilchoman distillery stands on the western coast of the isle of Islay, a short distance from the sands of Machir Bay.
-For a while this was the most westerly distillery in Scotland and it’s easy to see why when stood on the beach gazing out at the Atlantic as it rolls and boils uninterrupted all the way to North America.
+For a while this was the most westerly distillery in Scotland and it does kind of feel like you’re on the edge of the world when you stand on the beach gazing at an Atlantic ocean that rolls and boils all the way to North America.

-The distillery was the brainchild of Anthony Wills, a wine and spirits merchant who moved to Islay in 2000 having earlier married an islander by the name of Kathy.
-In 2001, Wills leased a group of derelict buildings on Rockside Farm and began to renovate them with a view to creating a bold new distillery that would hark back to the earliest traditions of scotch.
+The distillery was the brainchild of Anthony Wills, a wine and spirits merchant who moved to Islay in 2000, having earlier married an islander by the name of Kathy.
+In 2001, Wills leased a group of derelict buildings on Rockside Farm and began to renovate them with a view to creating a bold new distillery that would hark back to the earliest traditions of Scotch whisky.

 Such has been the success of the project, Wills and family were able to buy Rockside Farm in its entirety in 2015, securing the long term future of both the distillery buildings and the barley fields that supply it.
 With the location secured, the next step was expansion.
 In order to keep up with ever-growing demand, a new malting floor and kiln were announced in 2017 and they were followed by the creation of a new still-house which has effectively doubled the production capacity of the site.
 In addition, five new warehouses are to be built onsite in order to store the extra spirit which now runs from the stills.